mkonicek/coding-time/content/blog/figma/index.md

 All of the behaviours mentioned above are part of the culture and [company values](https://www.figma.com/careers/).

 What I also really like is that my manager is more like a coach, actively helping me with career growth.
-Engineering levels and responsibilities are well defined.
+Engineering levels and responsibilities are clearly defined.

 ## Join me!